Renater/SIPMediaGW/README.md

 Launch a gateway:

-	SIPMediaGW.sh -r testmediagw -f "sip:endpoint@domain.com"
+	SIPMediaGW.sh -r testmediagw
- >    **_NOTE:_**  -r and -f arguments are optional:
- If "-r" (room) argument is not passed, the SIP endpoint will connect first to an Interactive Voice Response (IVR).
+ >    **_NOTE:_** "-r" (room) arguments is optional: if not passed, the SIP endpoint will connect first to an Interactive Voice Response (IVR).
 By default a 10 digits number is expected as a room name.
- If "-f" (SIP URI of the caller) argument is passed, the gateway will reject calls from any other endpoints.

 Once the gateway is running, the webconference can be joined by pushing a call directly to **sip:testmediagw@192.168.92.1**

 Alternatively, HTTPLauncher.py provides a way to launch a gateway by sending an http request.